rokkro/tmat/README.md

       A document is basically a JSON file, but in binary format - a <a href="https://docs.mongodb.com/manual/core/document/">BSON</a>.
 3. When a collection is marked as temporary, a single document is created with the value `"temp" : True`.
       This makes it easier to delete a group of collections later using the "Manage Collections" menu later.
+4. MongoDB must be running to use most of the functions of this program.

   #### Tweet Streaming:
  1. Tweepy is used as the Python module to interface with the Twitter API.
  2. Retrieves new tweets created while the program is running.